FDMetz/odin-project/foundations-course/etch-a-Sketch/README.md

+# Etch a Sketch
-It is a browser version of something between a sketchpad and an Etch-A-Sketch.
+It is a browser version of something between a sketchpad and an Etch-A-Sketch made with flexblox.